irudnyts/irudnyts.github.io/_posts/2017-10-20-Custom-set-up-of-keras-and-TensorFlow-for-R-and-Python.md

 title: Custom set up of keras and TensorFlow for R and Python
 ---

 About a month ago RStudio [introduced](https://blog.rstudio.com/2017/09/05/keras-for-r/) a nice package `keras`.
 This package is an interface to a famous library `keras`, a high-level neural networks API written in Python for using TensorFlow, CNTK, or Theano.
-In this post, the focus in on TensorFlow, as default backend engine developed by Google.
+In this post, the focus is on TensorFlow, as default backend engine developed by Google.

-Even though RStudio is not the first who developed such interface (see [kerasR](https://cran.r-project.org/web/packages/kerasR/index.html)), they usually build robust and stable tools and software.
+Even though RStudio is not the first who developed such an interface (see [kerasR](https://cran.r-project.org/web/packages/kerasR/index.html)), they usually build robust and stable tools and software.
 Official [documentation](https://keras.rstudio.com) shows a pretty straight-forward way how to install and use the package.
 However, the installation procedure assumes to use Python 2.7 (default Python on macOS).
 As long as I also use Python and prefer to use 3.6 I decided to write a little guide for installation all the data science tools related to Python.

 I assume that the user has a macOS system and preinstalled `gcc` (GNU Compiler Collection).
 During its first start RStudio propose to install `gcc`.
 To check if it is installed simply type in terminal